Lost Boy Larry: Search and rescue

-The commotion of Thursday's search flooded the citizens band with disparate voices calling for Larry, making it difficult for him and King to communicate to each other over the airwaves.
+The commotion of Thursday's search flooded the citizen's band with disparate voices calling for Larry, making it difficult for him and King to communicate with each other over the airwaves.
 The search was further marred by children using walkie-talkies to impersonate Larry.
 By this point very desperate, the search teams followed every lead, no matter how far-fetched.
 A church in Wichita, Kansas, which was holding an all-day prayer vigil for Larry, called the searchers to look for Larry beside a lake in Alamogordo, prompted by a "message".
 A psychic calling from a phone booth asked them to search twenty miles south of Moriarty.
 A woman from Maryland, who had gotten lost off a road in Sandia Park, asked the searchers that they look there.
 All three leads were followed to no avail.
 By the end of the day, critical phone lines within the State Police offices had gotten tied up with calls from as far east as New York concerning Larry, complicating matters further.
 Additionally, two separate families, one in Florida and one in Maryland, called the offices to report having relatives with sons named Larry traveling west with whom they had lost contact.
 Both sets of families were found intact shortly after.
 A radio operator purported that Larry had said that his last name was Cortesei, which excited friends of an Albuquerque veterinarian with the same last name who had gone on vacation with his family.
 However, they were later found staying in Minnesota.

 Friday, August 10, was marked by confusion, as the search groups sorted through conflicting reports as to Larry's whereabouts and a weakening signal strength of Larry's broadcasts—suggesting that the portable CB radio of the truck was running out of batteries.
 Frank Loughlin, a paralyzed war veteran and CB "alert" operator from Phoenix, Arizona, stated that a boy named David had told him over the radio around noon that he was injured but now outside the overturned truck, which was a red pickup with a white camper in tow.
 "David" also claimed that his father was merely "hurt", leading the police to question if this David was the subject of Larry's earlier plea on Wednesday—perhaps his brother or a friend—and whether his father was dead or alive.
 Doubts increased over the legitimacy of further "Larry" transmissions, especially those in distant states, because of their larger number compared to detections within New Mexico, Larry's evasiveness, and the fact that the portable CB radio in the overturned truck likely only had enough battery life to run through Thursday.